Guidance and information for TSA training approval

 Steps to sign up for the TSA aircraft training background check:

 1) Candidate Notifies Flight School by calling or emailing us at email@example.com

 2) Candidate Creates Login.
 The candidate is required to create a login account at https://www.flightschoolcandidates.gov.
-A user ID is provided immediately after submitting the required information, and a password is sent via e-mail (time may vary on receiving the password - possibly 12 to 24 hours).
-If you already have a account with the TSA from a previous application, please use your previous log-in information.
+A user ID is provided immediately after submitting the required information, and a password is sent via e-mail (time may vary on receiving the password – possibly 12 to 24 hours).
+If you already have an account with the TSA from a previous application, please use your previous log-in information.

 3) Candidate Applies for Training.
 After receiving his or her password, the candidate will be instructed to change it.
 The candidate then logs into the TSA student registration page at https://www.flightschoolcandidates.gov and continues the application process.

 The candidate will be required to submit the following information: